 Lack of Social Support During & Following the Trauma

-Many are currently isolated from family, friends, or others who would typically provide them with emotional support and a sense of belonging.
+Many are currently isolated from family, friends, or others who would typically provide them with emotional support and a sense of belonging, including children attending school.
 Some are unable to be with loved ones due to quarantine restrictions if they, other loved ones, have been diagnosed with the virus.

 Greater Life Stressors Prior to or During the Trauma